aaronmichaelfrost/CS312_Final/README.md

 3. `terraform init` -> Initialize a working directory for Terraform
 4. `terraform apply` -> Create the AWS infastructure
 5. Now, wait until the console prints out the IP address of the Minecraft Server
-6. To test rebooting, copy the instance id from the Terraform output.
-It should look like this: `i-05a55ecbf2f5e90e6` Then, run this but replace the id with your copied instance id: `aws ec2 reboot-instances --region us-west-2 --instance-ids i-05a55ecbf2f5e90e6`

 # How To Connect
 1. Open Minecraft version 1.19.4